 Turning IP into commercial products is the most basic monetization method.
-In industries such as pharmaceuticals, companies’ product pipelines are often defined purely by their patent portfolios.
-But there’s a science behind evaluating patents for commercialization that many companies overlook.
+In IP-focused industries such as pharmaceuticals, companies’ product pipelines are often defined purely by their patent portfolios.

-You can also turn the IP from others into commercial products by licensing third-party patents—effectively outsourcing part or all of your R&D efforts.
-Think of it as managing a fantasy football team, in which the goal is assembling a set of disparate assets into a winning team – one that can help you gain new market share.
+It is also possible to turn others’ IP into commercial products by licensing third-party patents—effectively outsourcing part or all of your R&D efforts.
+Think of it as managing a fantasy football team, in which the goal is assembling a set of disparate assets into a winning team (that can help you gain new market share).

 Potential licensors may offer complementary technology within your existing space.
 Another option is what one of our clients calls a “lift and shift” approach: identifying patents that serve a completely different industry but can be applied to similar needs in your market.

-We’re seeing a budding cottage industry of startups taking this approach to commercialize technology and research coming out of universities, providing capital and management resources to bring new concepts to market.
+We’re seeing startups take this approach, commercializing university technology and research by providing capital and management resources to bring new concepts to market.

-Companies also can derive onetime revenue gains from selling patents or entire portfolios outright.
-Selling patents through an auction or direct sale can provide companies with a much-needed cash infusion – consider AOL’s $1.1 billion sale of more than 800 patents to Microsoft in 2012 – or provide a financial return on underused or non-strategic assets.
+Companies also can derive one-time revenue gains from selling patents or entire portfolios outright.
+Selling patents through an auction or direct sale can provide companies with a much-needed cash infusion or provide a financial return on underused or non-strategic assets.

-Again, the key is to find the right fit between the patent portfolio and a potential buyer, based on market needs, competitive positioning and the buyer’s existing portfolio.
+The key is to find the right fit between the patent portfolio and a potential buyer, based on market needs, competitive positioning, and the buyer’s existing portfolio.
 Often, a carefully constructed portfolio can capture more value from a buyer than selling individual patents piecemeal.